5 New Social Media Challenges to Overpower in 2020

 If your brand’s organic reach on social has dramatically fallen (and likely it has), and you are no longer achieving the engagement numbers you once were, don’t panic.
 There are numerous strategies that you can implement to improve your brand’s organic reach performance, despite these crushing algorithm changes.

 Facebook itself has stated that “the type of content produced and how people interact with it” are key elements in determining a Page’s reach.
 While there are plenty of cynics who question the validity of that statement, there does seem to be enough correlation to lend the notion some merit.
 Therefore, emphasizing an increased focus in creating quality content that generates conversation and interactions between followers is your best defense.

 Engaging content (and even more importantly, shareable content), will boost the engagement actions your brand needs to begin moving back up the ladder of consumers’ social feeds.
 This is both a short term and long term play, as the process requires time and consistency to build its engagement and show results.
 But getting your brand and product in front of consumers will always remain top of mind, and this is the ideal place to start in your response to these sometimes crippling algorithm shifts.

 Challenge#2.
 Measuring ROI

 Social media marketing is a hot topic of conversation, especially when the word ROI comes into play.
-Marketers are constantly evaluating their techniques and strategies in order to more effectively measure their success…or times, failure.
-The topic itself is arguably the most challenging aspect for a social media marketer in today’s environment.
+Marketers are constantly evaluating their techniques and strategies to more effectively measure their success…or at times, their failures.
+The topic itself is arguably the most challenging aspect of being a social media marketer in today’s environment.